SpamExperts/OrangeAssassin/docs/intro.rst

 Introduction
 ************

-SpamPAD is a open-source drop-in replacement for SpamAssassin.
+SpamPAD is an open-source drop-in replacement for SpamAssassin.

 Compatibility
 =============